 The Story of Ishola Oyenusi, popularly known as Doctor Oyenusi, was a notorious armed robber who terrorized the people of Lagos and other neighboring cities in the 1970s.
 Ishola Oyenusi and his gang of six were highly skilled in snatching cars, robbing banks, factories, and stores, and killing people like chickens.

 Was Ishola Oyenusi Really A Medical Doctor?

 He confessed that his parents were not capable of furthering his secondary school education and that was what forced him into robbery.
-So without having a secondary school education, Oyenusi by no way could have been a medical doctor.
+So without having a secondary school education, Oyenusi in no way could have been a medical doctor.

-Oyenusi’s Robbery Exploits
+Oyenusi’s Robbery Exploits:

 Oyenusi started off his robbery career by snatching a car (whose owner died in the process) just because his (Oyenusi) girlfriend needed some money.
 It was claimed by some sources that Oyenusi was romantic.